PaulAdeyemo/MavenMarket-Analysis/README.md

 3. What product is most often returned.
 4. What customer Age group/Educational level buys most of the product.
 5. What membership segment of customer's buys the products the most.

+### Results/Findings
+The Analysis results are summarised as follows:
+1. Customer with Bronze Membership card generated the highest Revenue with percentage of  51.91%.
+While customers with Silver membership Card contributed the lowest to the Revenue with percentage of 8.36%.
+2. Customer with age Range 61-90 years old generated the highest Revenue while customers within 41-60 years contributed the least.
+3. Recyclable Products had the most transaction with 61.28% in Revenue while low fat products contributed 38.74%.

+### Recommendations
+Based on my Analysis, i'd recommend the following actions;
+1. Focus should be placed more on advertising our products in media houses, newspaper, Radio/TV stations and especially on the internet.
+This will boost our Revenue and number of customers who are graduates and are mostly Tech savvy.
+2. 'd recommend customers with highest transactions be informed about other products in other to increase our sales.
+3. In other to help with global warming, I'd recommend all products be made recyclable and eco friendly.